Back to Blog

 3. IV Therapy and Wellness Medicine

-IV therapy has grown well beyond hydration.
-Many practices now use IV nutrient therapy as part of broader wellness programs designed to support energy, immune function, detox, athletic recovery, and overall health.
+IV therapy is now used for much more than just hydration.
+Many practices include IV nutrient therapy in wellness programs to help with energy, immune support, detox, athletic recovery, and general health.

-For nurse practitioners, IV therapy offers an opportunity to increase repeat visits and introduce patients to additional wellness services.
-When combined with comprehensive health evaluations and individualized treatment plans, it becomes more than a single procedure.
-It becomes an entry point into long-term patient relationships.
+IV therapy gives nurse practitioners a way to encourage repeat visits and introduce patients to other wellness services.
+When paired with full health evaluations and personalized care plans, it’s more than just a one-time treatment.
+It can start long-term relationships with patients.

 Why IV therapy appeals to NPs